What Pelvic Floor Physical Therapy after Cesarean Section Can Do For You

 Return to exercise training

-Along with regaining your core control, Physical therapy can help you return to the exercise you love after pregnancy.
+Along with regaining your core control, physical therapy after cesarean section can help you return to the exercise you love after pregnancy.
 Whether you are a marathon runner, swimmer, boxer, yogi, or any other kind of jock- you want to return back to the activities you love in a safe way.

 Therapy can help an achy and painful body.
 An physical therapist can create a treatment plan that matches your needs while working on typical triggers of pain: